eclipse-californium/californium/MIGRATION_HINTS.md

 **Note:** mbedtls up to version 2.27 still uses a undefined code-point (254) and the deprecated MAC definition before version 09.
 To use mbedtls, please adjust the extension code point [MBEDTLS_TLS_EXT_CID](https://github.com/ARMmbed/mbedtls/blob/v2.27.0/include/mbedtls/ssl.h#L416) to 53 and configure Californium accordingly to `DtlsConfig.DTLS_USE_DEPRECATED_CID` or `DtlsConfig.DTLS_SUPPORT_DEPRECATED_CID`.

+ECDHE - `XECDHECryptography`: to use X25519/X448 with bouncy-castle as JCE provider, the `XDHPublicKeyApi` has been introduced.
+A java 11 implementation may also be used by applications in order to omit the usage of the reflection based implementation.
+The encoding/decoding of the related public key is now based on the x509/ASN.1 encoding of it.
+That is more generic and doesn't depend on the details of the internal structure of the public keys.

 ### Californium-Core:

 `MessageObserver.onAcknowledgement()`: